kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - Microsoft.AspNetCore.All is a meta-package that includes ASP.NET Core packages, including MVC, Authentication, EF Core, and others
 - Runtime Store is a special common folder on the machine where the packages in the meta-packages sit, and where they can be shared by all apps
 - In ASP.NET Core 2, packages in the Runtime Store folder are not copied to the output folder of the app by default, and need to be deployed separately
-- We can define a convention based routing in app.UseMVC() or use attribute based routing on controllers or action methods, which is the recommended way for API's
+- We can define a convention based routing in app.UseMVC() or use attribute based routing on controllers or action methods, which is the recommended way for API's (using ApiController attribute on the controller, forces us to use attribute based routing)
 - Route attribute works at the controller level, HttpGet, HttpPost, HttpPut, HttpPatch, and HttpDelete attributes work at the action level, and they all accept a string URI parameter to define the routes
 - We can put parameters in curly braces inside the route URI, which will also be passed to the action method as parameters
 - We should return the correct HTTP status code and payload in an action method